 Even when not made with avocado like these eggs are, most deviled eggs are, in fact, KETO.
 The only concern is to make sure the deviled eggs were not made with honey mustard or is an overly processed food.

-Dietary: These avocado deviled eggs are Low Carb, KETO Friendly, and Gluten Free Side Dish!
-Remember by pinning this special PIN!
+Dietary: These avocado deviled eggs are Low Carb, KETO Friendly, and Gluten Free Side Dish.

 Disclaimer: Dietary information provided by Carb Manager.
 If you are on a KETO or Low Carb diet, always make sure to double check your own information with this or My Fitness Pal based on the brands and weights you use.
 I am not responsible for the calculations but do try to provide as much information as possible for readers to make informed decisions.